Iowa Court Records

 Getting a Traffic Ticket in Iowa

 A Uniform Citation and Complaint ticket is a legal document issued by a law enforcement officer within Iowa for violations of the state traffic statutes and/or ordinances.
-It represents the officer’s sworn statement on their observations regarding the incident.
+It represents the officer's sworn statement on their observations regarding the incident.
 The officer may complete the ticket before issuing it to the defendant.
 The ticket may indicate the county where the ticket was issued and the location of the court where the case is to be heard.
 The defendant's full name, address, date of birth, and other relevant bio-data may also be included.
-The defendant’s driver’s license information and pertinent information about the vehicle involved in the violation may also be included on the ticket.
+The ticket may also include the defendant's driver's license information and pertinent information about the vehicle involved in the violation.
 The location where the violation allegedly occurred and the time and date may also be noted.

-The ticket should include the total fine amount unless it is marked as non-scheduled or (unscheduled) in which case a mandatory court appearance is required where you may be notified of your fine costs.
+The ticket should include the total fine amount unless it is marked as non-scheduled or (unscheduled), in which case a mandatory court appearance is required, where you may be notified of your fine costs.
 If the ticket is not marked as such and the fine amounts are not listed, then you may need to contact the court clerk to obtain your costs, or you can look it up on the court payment website.
-Traffic fines and court fees tend to be uniform across Iowa but may vary by violation.
+Traffic fines and court fees tend to be uniform across Iowa, but may vary by violation.

 Traffic violations fall under the classes of moving or non-moving violations.
 Non-moving violations are committed by a vehicle due to damaged equipment or when the vehicle is not in motion.
 Moving violations are committed when a vehicle is in motion.
 Non-moving violations can also be committed by moving vehicles, such as a failure to wear a seatbelt; however, these kinds of violations may not lead to a suspension by the Iowa DoT.